VIDEO: Salvors remove first containers from Dali

 The removal of the containers is a critical step required to safely move the M/V Dali and eventually fully re-open the Fort McHenry Channel.
 Removing containers allows for safe access to then remove the pieces of the Key Bridge that lie across the ship’s bow, taking weight off the ship and ultimately allowing for the movement of the ship.

-In parallel, wreckage and debris removal continued at the site, including portions of Span 19 that were taken to Sparrows Point, Maryland.
+In parallel, wreckage and debris removal continued at the site, including included the removal of a 156-ton piece of the Key Bridge’s Span 19 , which was hoisted from outside of the navigational channel and loaded onto a barge and taken to Sparrows Point, Maryland for future disposal.
 While marine traffic is still limited, as of yesterday a total of 32 vessels had transited the temporary alternate channels set up by the Unified Command.

 “The Unified Command is concurrently progressing on its main lines of effort to remove enough debris to open the channel to larger commercial traffic, refloat the M/V Dali and continue recovery efforts for missing loved ones,” said Coast Guard Capt.
 David O’Connell, federal on-scene coordinator, Unified Command.
 “Every day we are working to achieve these goals safely and efficiently.”